-An informational interview is a chance to chat to an employer or someone working in a particular industry about their organisation, the work they do and who they like to hire.
+An informational interview is a chance to chat to an employer about their organisation and who they like to hire.

-This is a chance for you to find out about different types of jobs you could do and understand the skills needed to work with the employer or in that industry.
+This is a chance for you to find out about different types of jobs you could do and understand the skills needed to work with the employer.
 Don't ask for a job directly - you're talking to them to learn about their organisation and industry.

-1. How to approach someone for an informational interview
+1. How to approach an employer

-Contact them via email or Linkedln.
+Contact them via email or LinkedIn.
 Explain who you are and why you would like to meet.
 Some people may prefer to talk on the phone rather than meet in person.